 Whitehall Lane holds several annual events throughout the year including the Lobster feed (always in June) and the annual open house typically held in September.
 And the winery offers an under the radar, “Cooking Demonstration and Wine Pairing Experience” offered most Fridays and Saturday by appointment only.
 This two+ hour experience is available for a minimum of 4 people and a maximum of 8.
 Their private chef prepares a lunch for the guests along with identifying the best Whitehall Lane wines to pair the particular dishes.
 Whitehall Lane also works with the Napa Valley Wine train to offer guests of the train a tailored tasting experience.

 Total distribution has fluctuated over the years (from 5,000 cases in their first vintage) to now around 45,000 cases annually.
 They have excellent domestic distribution and some international presence including in parts of Canada, Japan and the UK.
-For more information, to join their mailing list or one of their wine clubs, visit: www.whitehalllane.com
+For more information, to purchase wine, to schedule a tasteing, to join their mailing list or one of their wine clubs, visit: www.whitehalllane.com

 Hospitality